zeid-hub/python-p3-v2-orm-relationships/README.md

         rows = CURSOR.execute(sql).fetchall()

-        cls.all = [cls.new_from_db(row) for row in rows]
+        return [cls.instance_from_db(row) for row in rows]
-        return cls.all

     @classmethod
     def find_by_id(cls, id):
-        """Return a new Department object corresponding to the table row matching the specified primary key""" sql = """
+        """Return a Department object corresponding to the table row matching the specified primary key""" sql = """
             SELECT *
             FROM departments